kanikasaini/CerviCare-python/README.md

 # CerviCare-python
-A health care assistant for cervical cancer
+A health care assistant for cervical cancer.
 Website at https://github.com/kanikasaini/CerviCare